 4. Review your error messages

 Occasionally, system maintenance and upgrades can cause error messages to appear on the screen of your computer.
 Cybercriminals can grab such information to invade and compromise your website.
 Ensure you disable such errors by accessing them through the backend of your website.
 Alternatively, you could create a php.ini file and upload it to your website file manager.
+Also fix any errors as soon as possible, regardless of when or why they occur.
+For instance, following steps to fix the PR_CONNECT_RESET_ERROR error should be a priority to keep your site safe and accessible to visitors.

 5. Card verification value (CVV)